 The teaching of sustainability science contains Bachelor's level courses that are mainly taught in Finnish.
 Together they form the Multidisciplinary Environmental Module to which all students of University of Helsinki (also JOO-students) willing to integrate an environmental aspect to their professional expertise are welcome.
 After finalizing the module the student is able to understand the vast research field of environment-related disciplines.

-The core course is Multidisciplinary environmental research - disciplinary perspectives to environmental questions (5 ECTS), which is compulsory to all module students.
-Beyond this, students select elective courses according to their own interest to benefit and complement their disciplinary expertise in environmental sciences.
+The core course, Multidisciplinary Environmental Research – Disciplinary Perspectives on Environmental Questions (5 ECTS), is compulsory for all students taking the module.
+In addition to this, students choose elective courses based on their own interests, helping to deepen and complement their disciplinary knowledge in environmental sciences.

 HELSUS participates in the Master’s Programme in Environmental Change and Global Sustainability (ECGS) as well as the Master's programme in Urban Studies and Planning at the University of Helsinki.